-Some people don’t realize their marriage is in trouble until their ex serves them with divorce paperwork.
-Rather than having time to slowly adjust to the idea of a separation, these spouses may have to arrange for someplace else to live and adjust to shared custody with almost no warning.
+Some people don’t realize their marriage is in trouble until their spouse serves them with divorce paperwork.
+Rather than having time to slowly adjust to the idea of a separation, these people may have to arrange for someplace else to live and adjust to shared custody with almost no warning.

-Can your ex summarily cut you off from access to the children when they file for divorce?
+You may also be concerned that your ex might summarily cut you off from access to the children when they file for divorce.

 Maryland law protects the rights of both parents

-The Maryland family law system aims to give parents an opportunity to create their own parenting plans.
+Our state’s family law system aims to give parents an opportunity to create their own parenting plans.
 The system focuses on the best interests of the children and on minimizing conflicts.
-Some spouses going through a divorce can cooperate and create temporary custody arrangements that uphold the rights of the parents and the children.
+Some spouses going through a divorce can cooperate and create temporary custody arrangements that uphold the rights of the parents and children alike.

-The Maryland courts won’t let a parent use the children as a weapon
+The courts won’t let a parent use the children as a weapon

-When parents can’t set their own custody terms in a divorce, they will require the assistance of a Maryland family law judge.
+When parents can’t set their own custody terms in a divorce, they require the assistance of a family court judge.
 A judge can establish a parenting plan or shared custody order that they believe will be in the best interests of the children.
 Most of the time, they will try to support the regular involvement of both parents.

-Only in cases involving abandonment, addiction, neglect or abuse are the courts likely to authorize one parent to receive full custody.
+Only in cases involving abandonment, addiction, neglect or abuse are the courts likely to authorize one parent to receive full custody without at least frequent visitation for the other.
 In fact, if a parent intentionally refuses access to the other during divorce proceedings, the courts may consider that attempted parental alienation, which is an action not in the best interests of the children.
 Showing that your ex has repeatedly refused your parenting time rights without justification could result in a more favorable custody arrangement for you.